 - Consider expiration dates: Are you eligible for MDF funds that are expiring at the end of the fiscal year?
 Start there and tap into any funds that may soon expire.
 Remember, you don’t want to leave any marketing dollars on the table!

 - Follow any formal guidelines: Ask your channel manager for guidelines and use them to craft your proposal.
-Your channel partner may have specific activities they’ve allocated funding for, or they may accept partner proposals.
+Your ecosystem partner may have specific activities they’ve allocated funding for, or they may accept partner proposals.

 - Create a thoughtful proposal: Outline any activities you’ll use the funding for.
 Remember to include metrics and show how these activities will be mutually beneficial for you and your partners and ladder up into overall marketing goals.